Alabama vs. Arkansas NCAA Football Odds, Plays and Insights | November 20, 2021

 - Against the spread, Alabama is 6-4-0 this season.

-- The Crimson Tide are 3-2 ATS when favored by 21 points or more this season.

-- Alabama's games this year have eclipsed the over/under four times in 10 opportunities (40%).
+- Alabama's games this year have hit the over four times in 10 opportunities (40%).

-- When Alabama scores more than 22.9 points, it is 6-3 against the spread and 8-1 overall.
+- Alabama is 6-3 against the spread and 8-1 overall this season when the team scores more than 22.9 points.

-- The Crimson Tide have turned the ball over eight times this season, four fewer than the Razorbacks have forced (12).
+- The Crimson Tide have eight giveaways this season, while the Razorbacks have 12 takeaways .

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.